 Instructions

-• In a standing mixer add the browned butter mixture and granulated sugar.
-Whip until the butter has cooled.
+- In a standing mixer, add the browned butter, brown sugar, and granulated sugar.
+Whip until combined.

 Nutrition